 Download the vSMS certificate package from the license manager after you complete your product purchase order through your regular sales channel.
 After you download the vSMS certificate package, install the certificate.
-See Install the vSMS certificate package for more information.
+See Install the vSMS certificate package on page 20 for more information.